ibm-cloud-docs/vmwaresolutions/vmonic/trbl_deploy_ovf.md

 {{site.data.keyword.attribute-definition-list}}

-# How do I deploy an OVF file by using the VMware vSphere Web Client?
+# How do I deploy an OVF file by using the vSphere Web Client?
 {: #trbl_deploy_ovf}
 {: troubleshoot}
 {: support}